Tropical Storm Nanmadol (2017): Preparations, impact, and aftermath

 At least three people were injured during the storm—a young boy's hand was injured when a school window broke in the city of Kumamoto, and two adults in Ōita prefecture sustained injuries from falls as a result of the strong winds.
 About 180 people took shelter at a junior high school gymnasium in Asakura.
 Within the prefecture, 130 mm of rain fell in an hour, greatly contributing to a 24-hour rainfall total of 545 mm.
 A later report showed that the prefecture experienced a total accumulated rainfall of 632.5 mm.
 The city of Hita, Ōita also experienced extreme rainfall, with accumulations of 400 mm.
 However the prefecture of Fukuoka experienced an incredible amount of 774 mm of rain within the course of nine hours on July 5.
 Due to the risk of landslides, an evacuation order which covered 316 people from 115 households was issued in the Haki District of Asakura, due to high risk of landslides.
 Throughout the Fukuoka and Ōita Prefectures, 1,724 people evacuated.
 More than 2,600 homes were destroyed by Nanmadol around the Fukuoka, Oita, and the Hiroshima prefectures, but a later report showed a total of 4,458 buildings damaged.
 Nearly a week after the flooding had begun, some roads were already reopened over in some communities in the Fukuoka Prefecture.
-During July 12, the Japanese Prime Minister Shinzō Abe canceled a trip to Estonia for a European tour and instead visited devastated places over in the Kyushu region to view the damage and console residents.
-He also promised that the government would take action and do everything possible to help rebuild.
+During July 12, the Japanese prime minister Shinzō Abe canceled a trip to Estonia for a European tour and instead visited devastated places over in the Kyushu region to view the damage and console residents.
+He also stated that the government would take all possible measures to assist with reconstruction efforts.

 A total of 42 people have been confirmed dead due to torrential rains which caused landslides and flooding, particularly in Kyushu, where two still remained missing and leaving 39 people injured.
 Total damages in Japan were amounted to be ¥190 billion (US$1.68 billion).